osvaldopina/linkbuilder/docs.md

 Indicates whether the link will be a Uri Template or simple link.

 * `Variable[] variables()`
-Used to configure each link parameter variable subustitution.
+Used to configure each link parameter variable substitution.

 Each `@Variable`  contains the following properties: